Aruuni/copa-kernel/README.md

 This repository contains a Linux TCP congestion control implementation inspired by Meta’s mvfst COPA design.

-## What’s different in this implementation
+## Thnings to keep in mind about this implementation

 - **Much smaller delta (deltaParam)**
   The algorithm uses a smaller `delta_param_fp` than mvfst’s default.
 This reduces delay sensitivity issues that can otherwise overshoot pacing rate and produce abnormal sawtooth behavior (I use fixed point arithmetic which I suspect exacerbates the problem).